 During an allergic reaction, your body’s immune system releases natural chemicals called histamines that cause itchy red, inflamed skin.
 Although it will take time for your body to naturally heal, antihistamines can help relieve the itching associated with skin rashes like hives and eczema.
 Try your best to avoid scratching the allergic skin rash, because if you open a wound, it can lead to an infection and even longer healing process.
 Use antihistamines, fragrance-free moisturizers, or anti-itch creams like hydrocortisone or calamine to relieve the itchiness and soothe the irritated skin.

 How long does it take for an allergic skin rash to go away with antihistamines?

 Typically an allergic skin rash will appear within minutes or hours after your contact with an irritant and the itching symptoms will go away within two to four weeks.
 An allergic skin rash is limited to the area of skin in contact with the trigger.
 Use of antihistamines may not reduce the amount of time it takes for the skin rash to go away, but antihistamines will help reduce the itching while you have the rash.
 If the allergic skin rash does not resolve within a couple weeks or if it worsens over time, you should contact your healthcare provider for evaluation.

 Which antihistamine is best for allergic skin rashes?

-The best antihistamines to take during the day to help with allergic skin rashes are either loratadine (brand Claritin) or levocetirizine (brand Curist), which can provide 24-hour symptom relief without making you feel sleepy.
+The best antihistamine to take during the day to help with allergic skin rashes is Curist Allergy Relief (levocetirizine) or another antihistamine like loratadine, which can provide 24-hour symptom relief without making you feel sleepy.
 For better symptom relief at night, you may use a first-generation antihistamine like benadryl, which can reduce your itchiness and help you sleep.
 These antihistamines can help you relieve the discomfort and itchiness of the allergic skin rash while your body heals the skin.

 Will an antihistamine treat both itching and rash?